Garamatic/ticket-masala/IT-Project2526/docs/AI Notes/README.md

 ## Mission
 Move from "Passive Ticket Tracking" to "Active Operational Orchestration" within the "Ticket Masala" platform.

+## The Problem: Legacy System Bottleneck

+Many large organizations (governments, banks, insurance companies) rely on robust but cumbersome "Systems of Record" (e.g., SAP).
+While these systems are legally required and hold master data, they are inefficient for day-to-day operational management:

+-   **The System of Record:** Legally required, slow, difficult to manage, lacks agility.
+-   **The Need:** A fast, modern "cockpit" for team leaders to distribute work, track velocity, monitor SLAs, and identify bottlenecks in real-time.

+## The Solution: Digital Twin Operations Cockpit

+"Ticket Masala" acts as an **Operational Overlay** sitting on top of the legacy system, providing agility without replacing core infrastructure:

+-   **.NET App (Ticket Masala):** Where work is actively _managed_, prioritized, and dispatched for operational efficiency.
+-   **Legacy System (e.g., SAP):** Where the case officially _lives_ and is legally recorded.

+This architecture is **Read-Heavy, Write-Light** with periodic one-way sync from the legacy system to the .NET app's database.

+### Data Ingestion Strategies

+1.  **The "Senior Architect" Way (API Integration):** Direct connection to legacy APIs (e.g., SAP .NET Connector, BAPIs) - most robust and professional.
+2.  **The "Hacker" Way (File Drop):** Manager exports case list to spreadsheet, .NET app monitors shared folder with file watcher - requires zero IT permissions, quick proof of value.

 ## High-Level Architecture: "Ticket Masala" (White Label Ticketing Engine)

 "Ticket Masala" is designed as a generic, configurable ticketing system that can adapt to various organizational needs (e.g., IT Helpdesk, Tax Office).
 Its core principles are:

 -   **Modular Architecture:** Clear separation of concerns between the core ticketing logic and the intelligent "GERDA" services.
--   **Configuration over Code:** Behaviors, roles, and categories are defined via a central JSON configuration file, allowing for flexible deployment without code changes.
+-   **Configuration over Code:** Behaviors, roles, and categories are defined via `masala_config.json`, allowing for flexible deployment without code changes.
--   **Role-Based Access Control (RBAC):** Supports a flexible hierarchy of users (Superuser, Project Manager, Handler, Viewer).
+-   **Role-Based Access Control (RBAC):** Supports a flexible hierarchy of users (Admin, Employee, Customer).
+-   **Project → Ticket Hierarchy:** "Projects" act as containers for work (workstreams/queues, tax years, regional directorates), not traditional software projects.
 -   **Mock Data Driven:** Utilizes synthetic data generation (Bogus library) to simulate real-world operational patterns for AI training and demonstration, preserving data privacy.

 ### Core Components: